dmartine/TNRIS-workshop/web/wab_config_widget.md

         "id": "widgets_FeatureLayer_filter_Widget_32"

 ```
 10. Launch your application and you will notice the features for "A" rating restaurants load with the app.
-This feature service contains over 10,000 features and the filter certainly helps with querying the information we are looking for.
+This feature service contains over 10,000 features and the filter certainly helps with querying the information based on rating.
 However, there are just too many points to visually understand this data.
-This data also contains an inspection date field in which we can query by rating and date.
+This data also contains an inspection date field which will allow us to query by rating and date.
 Click `Time Slider` widget and click the `play` button to visualize this data over time and rating.
-Change the ratings to see if certains months and areas are more busy the others.
+Change the ratings to see how the data changes by months and areas.